awslabs/aws-cfn-template-flip/README.md

 ### Command line tool

-    cfn-flip [-h] [-c] [input] [output]
+    Usage: cfn-flip [OPTIONS] [INPUT] [OUTPUT]

-    AWS CloudFormation Template Flip is a tool that converts AWS CloudFormation templates between JSON and YAML formats, making use of the YAML format's short function syntax where possible.
+      AWS CloudFormation Template Flip is a tool that converts AWS CloudFormation templates between JSON and YAML formats, making use of the YAML format's short function syntax where possible."

-    positional arguments:
-      input        File to read from.
-If you do not supply a file, input will be read from stdin.
-      output       File to write to.
-If you do not supply a file, output will be written to stdout.

-    optional arguments:
-      -h, --help   show this help message and exit
+    Options:
+      -j, --json     Convert to JSON.
+Assume the input is YAML.
+      -y, --yaml     Convert to YAML.
+Assume the input is JSON.
       -c, --clean    Performs some opinionated cleanup on your template.
-For now, this just converts uses of Fn::Join to Fn::Sub.
+      -l, --long     Use long-form syntax for functions when converting to YAML.
+      -n, --no-flip  Don't convert.
+If you use -n in conjunction with -j or -y, the input format is assumed to be the same as the output format you specify.
+      --help         Show this message and exit.

 Cloudflip will detect the format of the input template and convert JSON to YAML and YAML to JSON, respectively.